andrewferlitsch/Gap/README.md

     image_test.py       # Tests the Image and Images Class in the Vision Module

 The automated tests are executed as follows:

+  1. From directory root enter `cd tests`

+  2. Tests can be run by:

     pytest -v document_test.py
     pytest -v page_test.py